rawpixel-vincent/string-literal-list/README.md

 *If you code in typescript, you probably don't need any of this.*

-Thanks to @gustavoguichard and his work on https://github.com/gustavoguichard/string-ts that teaches me how to work with string literals.
+Thanks to @gustavoguichard and his work on https://github.com/gustavoguichard/string-ts that taught me how to work with string literals.

 ## Overview